php-dev-br/laravel-doc-pt-br/quickstart.md

 Next, we're ready to add code to our `POST /task` route to handle the incoming form input and add a new task to the database.

+> **Note:** The `@include('common.errors')` directive will load the template located at `resources/views/common/errors.blade.php`.
+We haven't defined this template, but we will soon!

 <a name="adding-tasks"></a>
 ## Adding Tasks

 <a name="validation"></a>
 ### Validation

-Now that we have a form in our view, we need to add code to our `POST /task` route in `app/Http/routes.php` to validate the incoming form input and create a new task.
+Now that we have a form in our view, we need to add code to our `POST /task` route to validate the incoming form input and create a new task.
 First, let's validate the input.

 For this form, we will make the `name` field required and state that it must contain less than `255` characters.
-If the validation fails, we will redirect the user back to the `/` URL, as well as flash the old input and errors into the [session](session.md).
-Flashing the input into the session will allow us to maintain the user's input even when there are validation errors:
+If the validation fails, we will redirect the user back to the `/` URL, as well as flash the old input and errors into the [session](session.md):

 	Route::post('/task', function (Request $request) {
 		$validator = Validator::make($request->all(), [